-Natural stone, much like our skin, is porous.
-This can result in liquids occasionally seeping into the stone, producing an unsightly stain or discolouration.
-And like our skin, constant care and attention is the best method for maintaining that beautiful look.
+Natural stone is a porous material, which means liquids can occasionally seep into the stone, producing an unsightly stain or discolouration.
+The best method for maintaining your countertop is consistent care and attention.
 However sometimes an unforeseen circumstance forces us to take action to help revitalize that beautiful stone finish.
 The following is a guide to first identifying the type of stain and then using the necessary techniques and products to eliminate it.

 The most important step for stain removal is knowing the type of stain.
 These primarily include organic, biological, oil based, ink, paint and acid based, as well as metallic.
 Surface stains of these types may simply be cleaned with the appropriate household cleaner, but for tougher stains here is a more in-depth breakdown.